History

 2016

-The former Technology Hub and Incubator at The Center for Discovery (THINC) opens (January); Google.org awards The Center for Discovery a $1.125 million grant for the indieGo project, a device that turns any manual wheelchair into a power wheelchair, instantly; The Hurleyville Performing Arts Centre opens (September)
+Google.org awards TCFD a $1.125 million grant for the indieGo project.
+IndieGo is a device that seamlessly turns any manual wheelchair into a power wheelchair.

-The Center for Discovery is designated as a Center of Excellence by the NYS Department of Health and OPWDD; 1,700 total employees
+TCFD, now employing over 1,700 employees is designated as a Center of Excellence by the New York State Department of Health and Office for People with Developmental Disabilities (OPWDD).

 2017

-Three-mile long section of the Milk Train Rail Trail in Hurleyville, NY is paved, making it accessible for all
+The Milk Train Rail Trail is paved, making it accessible for all residents of TCFD and the broader community.

 2018